ШЛАМ

 I decided to make a tribute page on my website, so a few random people who will visit could discover this visual novel.
 This page will serve as a mirror for all the source files I could gather.
 I will also leave the links to all websites/archives connected to this VN.

-The author released all the game's content to the public, though many links are already broken.
+The author released all the VN's content to the public, though many links are already broken.
 Below are all the files and links I could find and save.

 Links to original threads on 2ch, archived at arhivach: